phelipetls/blog/content/posts/extending-vim-with-ripgrep/index.md

 but it doesn't matter here).

 This is a crucial part of my daily workflow.
-It's fast because of `ripgrep` and extensible because of how nicely `vim` is integrate with the command line.
+It's fast because of `ripgrep` and extensible because of how nicely `vim` is integrated with the command line.

 Here's the configuration needed: